-Trouble Will Find Me, The National’s new album will be released on 4AD on May 20th & 21st.
-This is the fifth studio album for the Brooklyn band, and follows 2010’s critical and commercial success High Violet.
+Trouble Will Find Me, The National’s new album is released this week.
+The sixth studio album for the Brooklyn band, it follows the critical and commercial success of High Violet in 2010.
 The album is the most self-assured collection of songs produced by The National in its 14-year career.
-In an interview with UK’s UNCUT Magazine, front man Matt Berninger described the songs as more “immediate and visceral” than their previous work.
-Trouble Will Find Me possesses a directness, a coherency and an approachability that suggests The National are at their most confident.